Rural Connections

 Non-standard cycle loans

-We can offer you the chance to try out a range of our non-standard cycles for free.
-We have a range of cycles from e-trikes to tandems and have trained staff who can support you to get pedalling safely.
-Simply get in touch with your local development officer (contact details below) to see what cycles they have and to arrange a visit.
+We offered the chance to try out a range of non-standard cycles for free.
+We had a choice of cycles from e-trikes to tandems and had trained staff on hand to support participants to get pedalling safely.

 Volunteering opportunities